-- A. Step One: Identifying Conservation Areas.
-Identify preservation land by two steps.
-First, primary conservation areas (such as wetlands, riverfront areas and floodplains regulated by state or federal law) and secondary conservation areas (including unprotected elements of the natural landscape such as steep slopes, mature woodlands, prime farmland, lands adjacent to other protected lands as depicted on the current Protected Lands Map for the Town of Sturbridge, meadows, wildlife habitats and cultural features such as historic and archeological sites and scenic views) shall be identified and delineated.
-Second, the potentially developable area will be identified and delineated.
-To the maximum extent feasible, the potentially developable area shall consist of land outside identified primary and secondary conservation areas. - B. Step Two: Locating House Sites.
-Locate the approximate sites of individual houses within the potentially developable area and include the delineation of private yards and shared amenities, so as to reflect an integrated community, with emphasis on consistency with the Town's historical development patterns.
-The number of homes enjoying the amenities of the development should be maximized.
+Sturbridge, meadows, wildlife habitats and cultural features such as historic and archeological sites and scenic views) shall be identified and delineated.
+Second, the Potentially Developable Area will be identified and delineated.
+To the maximum extent feasible, the Potentially Developable Area shall consist of land outside identified Primary and Secondary Conservation Areas.

-- C. Step Three: Aligning the Streets and Trails.
+- (2) Step Two: Locating House Sites.
+Locate the approximate sites of individual houses within the Potentially Developable Area and include the delineation of private yards and shared amenities, so as to reflect an integrated community, with emphasis on consistency with the Town's historical development patterns.
+The number of homes enjoying the amenities of the development should be maximized. - (3) Step Three: Aligning the Streets and Trails.
 Align streets in order to access the house lots.
-Additionally, new trails should be laid out to create internal and external connections to existing and/or potential future streets, sidewalks and trails. - D. Step Four: Lot Lines.
+Additionally, new trails should be laid out to create internal and external connections to existing and/or potential future streets, sidewalks, and trails. - (4) Step Four: Lot Lines.
 Draw in the lot lines.